marek-miller/quest-bind/README.md

 Outcome: 0 with prob: 0.50
 ```

-## Distributed and GPU accelerated mode
+## Distributed and GPU-accelerated mode

 QuEST support for MPI and GPU accelerated computation is enabled by setting
 appropriate feature flags.
 To use QuEST's MPI mode, enable `mpi` feature for